Montgomery Ward: Post War

 The company was an early entrant in the home computer market with the CyberVision 2001 in 1978, developed by the Authorship Resource, Inc., of Franklin, Ohio, and primarily manufactured by United Chem-Con.
 However, mounting competition from other computer companies as well as manufacturing problems compelled the three companies to pull the plug on the CyberVision product by the early 1980s.

 By 1980, Mobil realized that the Montgomery Ward stores were doing poorly in comparison to the Jefferson stores, and decided that high quality discount units, along the lines of Dayton Hudson Company's Target stores, would be the retailer's future.

-Within 18 months, management quintupled the size of the operation, now called Jefferson Ward, to more than 40 units in the Delaware Valley and Richmond metropolitan areas, and planned to convert one-third of Montgomery Ward's existing stores to the Jefferson Ward model.
+Within 18 months, management quintupled the size of the operation, now called Jefferson Ward, to more than 40 units in the Philadelphia metropolitan area and Richmond metropolitan area, and planned to convert one-third of Montgomery Ward's existing stores to the Jefferson Ward model.

 The burden of servicing the new stores fell to the tiny Jefferson staff, who were overwhelmed by the increased store count, had no experience in dealing with some of the product lines they now carried, and were unfamiliar with buying for northern markets.

 Almost immediately, Jefferson had turned from a small moneymaker into a large drain on profits.
 The company sold the chain's 18-store northern division to Bradlees, a division of Stop & Shop, in 1985.
 The remaining stores closed.

 In 1985, the company closed its catalog business after 113 years and began an aggressive policy of renovating its remaining stores.
 It restructured many of the store layouts in the downtown areas of larger cities and affluent neighborhoods into boutique-like specialty stores, as these were drawing business from traditional department stores.
 In 1986, fellow MARCOR firm, Container Corporation of America, was divested by Mobil.
 This effectively dissolved the MARCOR division and left Montgomery Ward as a direct subsidiary of Mobil.
-Analysts saw the CCA sale as an effort to go back on their diversification efforts, as the debts incurred since MARCOR’s acquisition began to weigh the oil giant down, and many predicted Montgomery Ward was next to be sold.
+Analysts saw the CCA sale as an effort to go back on their diversification efforts, as the debts incurred since MARCOR's acquisition began to weigh the oil giant down, and many predicted Montgomery Ward was next to be sold.
 These theories were confirmed in January 1987, when Mobil stated they would be looking into spinning off the company in the near future.